 2700.1(Cont.)
 STATE ORGANIZATION AND GENERAL ADMINISTRATION 07-97

-by type of service and eligibility characteristics are to be included in the appropriate detail lines of the report.
+As indicated in subsection H.4, payment adjustments that can be identified by type of service and eligibility characteristics are to be included in the appropriate detail lines of the report.
+Adjustments made by canceling a prior payment authorization and authorizing a correct repayment must deduct the canceled service and payment to avoid over counting services and payments.

 J. Data to be Excluded from Form HCFA-2082.--Exclude the following data from Form HCFA-2082: